eclipse-theia/theia-website/src/docs/tree_widget.md

 }
 ```

-The fontend module completes the basic `TreeWidget` example.
+The frontend module completes the basic `TreeWidget` example.
 When run in a Theia application, we can toggle the view using the command registered in the `ViewContribution` and we can see a tree visualization of our business model.

 The further sections below show how we can customize single features and aspects of this `TreeWidget` example: